How Do I Sell My Business to A Family Member?

 Business Sales Should be “Arms-Length” Transactions

 While selling a business to a family member does have major advantages (saving time and transaction costs), it may result in a lower or higher purchase price compared to its fair market value.
-This is for the obvious reason that buyers and sellers within the same family will not be dealing in an arms-length transaction.
+This is mainly due to the fact that buyers and sellers within the same family will not be dealing in an arms-length transaction.
 In order to be an arms-length transaction, the two parties to a business sale must be unrelated and acting in their own self-interests.
 Not only are family members related, but they may also be partially acting for the benefit of other family members rather than themselves.
 Such a transaction frequently results in a purchase price that is less or more than the fair market value of the business.

 Selling your business to a family member may indeed be the right decision so long as there is a clearly agreed upon transition plan along with a fair business appraisal that determines the fair market value of the business.